• Skip to primary navigation

 • Use a microplane grater and grate the butter over the flour mixture.
 (Ideally you’d pop the block of butter in the freezer for 15-20 minutes before grating).

 • Use your hands and work the butter into the flour quickly until a coarse wet sand like texture is achieved.
 Work fast so the butter doesn’t melt.
+Pour in the milk and fold with a spatula until incorporated into a dough.

-• Dump the biscuit mixture on a pastry board, preferably a cold marble one to prevent the butter from melting.
+• Dump the biscuit mixture dough on a pastry board, preferably a cold marble one to prevent the butter from melting.

 • Form into a loaf without overmixing, just until it holds together then use the palm of your hand NOT a rolling pin and spread it out into 1/2 inch thick.

-• Use a 2.5 inch biscuit cutter and cut 8 biscuits but take good care not to turn the cutter, just press straight down for the fluffiest biscuits.
+• Use a 2.5 inch biscuit cutter and cut 8 biscuits, but take good care not to turn the cutter, just press straight down for the fluffiest biscuits.
 If you twist the cutter it seals the dough edges and prevents them from fluffing up and rising as desired.
 Use whatever dough there is leftover to shape another biscuit.

-• Place the biscuits on a baking sheet without touching each other (a cast iron skillet works great for crispy bottoms) and bake in the preheated oven for 13 to 15 minutes until golden brown on top or done to your liking.
+• Place the biscuits on a baking sheet without touching each other (a cast iron skillet works great for crispy bottoms) and bake in the preheated 425"F oven for 13 to 15 minutes until golden brown on top or done to your liking.

 Notes